tutao/tutanota/README.md

 Build steps:

 1. Build Tutanota web client using the instructions above.
-2. Copy the 2 files under electron folder into the build directory.
+2. Copy all files under electron folder into the build directory.
-3. Change directory to the build directory.
+3. Change into the build directory.
 4. Install dependencies: `npm install`
 5. Use the following commands to run or build the application: